petercunha/Pine/README.md

 ### YOLOv3: The Internal Object-Detection Engine

 At its core, Pine's internal object detection system relies on a modified version of the [YOLOv3](https://pjreddie.com/media/files/papers/YOLOv3.pdf) neural network architecture.
 The detection network is trained on a combination of video game images and the COCO dataset.
 It is optimized to recognize human-like objects as quickly as possible.
-This is useful because the detection engine can be abstracted to many FPS games, including CS:GO, TF2, and more.
+The detection engine can be abstracted to many FPS games, including CS:GO, TF2, and more.

 ![YOLO Neural Network](https://i.imgur.com/0edTFBP.jpg)